 The version destined for the U.S. will be sourced from a Ford production facility in India.
 Our version in the States will be a new generation of EcoSports, which has been on sale around the world since 2013.

 MORE: Read our 2020 Ford EcoSport review

 Designed to square off against rivals like the Mazda CX-3 and the Chevrolet Trax, the EcoSport is a small five-seat crossover with limited cargo space and a tight second row of seats.
 But its pint-size dimensions make it decidedly city-oriented here.
 Instead of a liftgate like its rivals, the EcoSport features a swing-out tailgate.
 In some markets, that tailgate has a spare tire festooned to it, but the American EcoSport does without a spare.
 That's not necessarily unusual; most rivals do without a fifth wheel and tire as well.

-Global market EcoSports come in at around 167 inches from head to toe, making them quite a bit smaller than the brand's Escape.
+Global EcoSports come in at around 167 inches from head to toe, making them quite a bit smaller than the brand's Escape.
 For comparison, the Escape is about a foot longer, with most of that space dedicated to the rear seat and the cargo area.

-The EcoSport is based on the Ford Fiesta's platform, which should give it nimble handling.
-Ford hasn't yet detailed full specifications for the American market EcoSport, but we can expect to see a choice between 1.0-liter turbocharged 3-cylinder and 2.0-liter naturally-aspirated 4-cylinder power.
-Only the 4-cylinder model will be offered with all-wheel drive.
+The EcoSport is based on the Ford Fiesta's platform, which gives it decent handling.
+Ford offers a choice between 1.0-liter turbo-3 and 2.0-liter inline-4.
+Only the 4-cylinder model is offered with all-wheel drive.
 Both engines are mated exclusively to 6-speed automatic transmissions.

 On the tech front, the EcoSport packs a lot for a small vehicle.
 An 8.0-inch touchscreen shows off Ford's updated Sync 3 system and both Apple CarPlay and Android Auto.
-A 10-speaker B&O Play audio system will be included on the Titanium, too.
+A 10-speaker B&O Play audio system is included on the Titanium, too.